 📓 The PORT configuration variable controls the port on which the GroundRunner is listening.
 Your server must allow for the GroundRunner to bind to this port in order for this process to start correctly.

-The final step to start your GroundRunner with encrypted communication is to update the ❗ ❗ ❗ ❗ ❗ ❗ ❗ This sentence is incomplete & runs into the next❗ ❗ ❗ ❗ ❗ ❗ ❗ In the administration section of OneCloud, select Runners and open the edit form of your GroundRunner.
-Make sure the host address is set to the IP address or a resolvable domain name within your network and confirm by clicking Save.
+The final step to enable your GroundRunner to communicated over HTTPS is to update the Runner inside of the OneCloud Platform.
+In the administration section of OneCloud, select Runners and open the edit form of your GroundRunner.
+Make sure the host address is set to the the resolvable domain name within your network and that the protocol is defined as HTTPS confirm by clicking Save.